shanghaijo/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture :

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first used the data provided with the course.
+I recorded one lap on the hard track after completing succesfully the first track:

 ![alt text][image2]